eisl-nctu/aquila/README.md

 - Multi-core support.
 - Support for SD card I/O.

+# Synthesis of Aquila
+Aquila is developed and tested using Xilinx KC-705 development platform.
+Implementing an Aquila SoC would be fairly straightforward if you are familiar with the GUI IDE of Vivado.
+If you have to modify the boot ROM memory file (inside the BDM IP), the source code and build script of the boot ROM is under sw/uartboot/.
+Please refer to the User’s Guide for more details about the Aquila SoC.

+We will provide Vivado workspace for other less expensive platforms, such as the Arty, soon.
+However, KC-705 will most likely the main development platform for Aquila SoCs.

 # User's Guide
 A simple user's guide to Aquila is available [here](https://github.com/eisl-nctu/aquila/blob/master/docs/aquila_manual.pdf).